About Us

 Lauren Adelman

-Lauren is an artist, educator, collaborator, and mother based in Beacon, NY.
-She is a consultant for projects within the field of social justice, abolition, youth leadership, and the arts, most specifically I Am Why.
+Lauren Adelman is an artist, educator and collaborator based in Beacon, NY.
+She is a consultant for projects within the field of social justice, abolition, youth leadership and the arts, most specifically I Am Why.
 She co-founded Artistic Noise first in Boston in 2001 and then in New York in 2008.
 As a social practice visual artist Lauren works in community with others to create transformative spaces and experiences.
-Lauren believes deeply that the stories we tell through visual media can create the change needed to build a world where we can all thrive.
-Lauren has taught and led community-based art projects in many varied settings including schools, museums, detention centers, and community organizations both nationally and internationally.
-She received a BFA from The School of The Museum of Fine Arts and an MA in Arts Education from NYU.
-Lauren’s own studio practice explores environmental and social issues through printmaking, drawing, installation, and animation.
+In 2023 Lauren co-founded Roll Out, a printmaking collective committed to community, creativity, education and printmaking for all.
+Lauren has taught and led community-based art projects in many varied settings including schools, museums, detention centers and community organizations both nationally and internationally.
+She received a BFA from The School of The Museum of Fine Arts and a MA in Arts Education from NYU.
+Lauren’s own studio practice explores environmental and social issues through printmaking, drawing, installation and animation.

 Annie Balck